No description

 When changing this repository, keep the current layering intact:

-• update zsh.sh when changing installer behavior
+• update downloads/zsh.sh when changing installer behavior

-• update zshrc for shell bootstrap/runtime changes
+• update downloads/zshrc for shell bootstrap/runtime changes

-• update zshrc.d/ for shared shell behavior
+• update files in downloads/ for shared shell behavior and overlays

 If you add a new distro, update both:

-1. the package installation logic in zsh.sh
+1. the package installation logic in downloads/zsh.sh

-2. the matching user-selection/04-pkg-*.zrc overlay
+2. the matching downloads/04-pkg-*.zrc overlay